solid/process/README.md

 - Proposing a simpler design that is able to address the same use case
 - Adding a new capability that provides one or more identifiable benefits
 - A change that resolves one or more identified issues in real-world use
+- Removing ambiguity or confusion

-A draft proposal often involves community discussion before being formally presented for review.
+A draft proposal often involves public discussion before being formally presented for review.
 After these discussions have occurred and a draft proposal has reached a sufficient level of maturity, it should be presented as a candidate proposal, asking Stakeholders and Panels if there are any major objections.

 When there are objections, notify the Solid Panels and Stakeholders about the final proposal with an invitation to vote.
 If there are options, detail them along with the implications of the options.
 The final proposal needs to be open for one week to give others a chance to vote.
 To show your support for a proposal write +1.
 To show your disapproval for a proposal write -1 along with a detailed reason for the disapproval and a suggestion for a preferred alternative.
 To abstain type 0 when you have no opinion.
 If you do not vote by the end of the week it will be assumed that you abstain.
 At the end of the week anyone may publish an overview of the vote results per Solid Panel and Stakeholder.